+Note #1: When an eTPU is used, a USB Barcode Scanner (user supplied) would be connected to a USB port directly on the PC.

+Note #2: When an eTPU is used, the Fixed Pyrometer Sensor connects to a USB port on the PC through an additional adapter (additional hardware and cables included with system).

 It is critical that all WPI hardware is properly installed and configured.
 If one of the system components is setup incorrectly or is malfunctioning, the WPI system will not allow you to run Virtual Profiling or provide accurate data.
 If you have any questions or are unsure about any of the following, call or email KIC Technical Support for assistance.

 Install the Software